Losing Teeth Causes Bone Loss and Bite Collapse

 As people age, the facial changes are much more dramatic.
 Missing teeth can cause skin to sag around the mouth causing deep wrinkles.
 This can lead to people looking much older than they would look if they had all of their teeth.

-People who have missing teeth may slur their words because their tongue isn’t working as it did when the teeth were there.
+Missing teeth can cause speech problems.
+People who have missing teeth may slur their words and stutter, because the tongue isn’t working as it did when the teeth were there.
 Over time, the slurring may not be so obvious, but it can be quite embarrassing for people who have to speak professionally.
 Missing teeth can also lead to lots of extra salivary flow, slobbering and spitting.

 Back, upper teeth that are missing can change the size and shape of the sinuses.
-This change in the sinus structure can also lead to jaw bone erosion, a cratering effect in the sinuses, poor sinus shape, and sinus problems.
-Basically, the shape in the sinus does not lead to good drainage…like a grass area with a sunken in depressed area.
+This change in the sinus structure can also lead to bone atrophy in sinus spaces.
+A cratering effect in the sinuses can be seen along with poor sinus shape, and sinus drainage.
+Basically, the changes in shape in the sinus does not lead to good drainage.
+Similar to a grass area with a sunken-in and depressed area.
 Water will stand and sit in these areas.
 Bacteria will fester in sinus “holes” and cause bacterial congestion and sinusitis.
+Sinus problems can be fixed with sinus lifts and bone grafts.
+But the costs are high and surgery will be necessary.

 So, in addition to having a “holey” smile, people who are missing teeth can suffer from jaw bone loss, misaligned teeth, facial changes, headaches, speech problems and sinus changes.
 All of these consequences of not replacing teeth are too serious to ignore.
 With this knowledge, it’s now important to know the best way to replace teeth.
 Research has show the the loss of just one back tooth can lead to the collapse of the entire bite and the loss of several more teeth.
 The best time to replace a tooth is immediately after it is lost with a dental implant.